fractarchy/fractagui/README.md

 ## 2. contents creation

 Fractarchy-CMS is a kind of headless and flat-file CMS.
-Composing contents in Fractarchy-CMS is consisted of editing external content pages and arranging them using parent-children structure described in a set of XML files.
+Composing contents in Fractarchy-CMS consists of editing external content pages and arranging them using parent-children structure described in a set of XML files.
 Supported content pages include static HTML, XHTML, SVG, PNG, GIF, and JPG files (whatever can be loaded in a web browser frame).

 ## 3. contents navigation